Welcome to Year 1

 Year 1 is an exciting year in which your children will embrace a new learning journey into a new curriculum.
 It is an important transitional year that equips children with the skills, determination and independence to flourish within their work.
 Support is given to the children as they progress from the play-based learning of Reception to the structured timetabled learning within Year 1.
 The Year 1 curriculum is very exciting, allowing for children to acquire the essential skills within a variety of topics and subjects.
-Learning within Year 1 is highly practical and topics are based on pupil interest.
 Children develop their skills for learning through hands on lessons, focused tasks, directed modeling and focused questioning.
 Year 1 encourages children to explore and investigate the world around them to develop their understanding and independent learning skills.
 The classroom is a safe and calm learning environment in which happy, motivated children can work with purpose in co-operation with others while growing independence.

 The Year 1 Team

-Our Year 1 teacher is Miss Evans.
-The team is completed with the fantastic learning support assistants, Miss Valentine, Miss Walker and Mrs Cohen.
-The team work very closely to ensure that our children are supported within a safe and enabling environment which provides them with the structure and opportunities for the best possible progress.
+Our Year 1 teacher is Miss Evans, with the fantastic learning support assistant Mrs Cohen.
+They work very closely to ensure that our children are supported within a safe and enabling environment, which provides them with the structure and opportunities for the best possible progress.

 |9:00 to 9:30||Assembly / Worship|

 |11:30 to 12:00||Phonics|